 B.S. in Biochemistry and Molecular Biology, Lebanon Valley College 2020.

-PhD in Plant-Microbe Biology, Cornell University 2025.
+PhD in Plant Pathology and Plant-Microbe Biology, Cornell University 2025.

 Get In Touch